anthonypdawson/ai-ebook-processor/README.md

 | Plain Text | `.txt` | Plain text files |
 | Word Document | `.docx` | Microsoft Word documents |

+## ⚠️ MOBI, AZW, AZW3 Support (Experimental)

+Support for Amazon Kindle formats (.mobi, .azw, .azw3) is **experimental**.
+Many MOBI files are image-based, DRM-protected, or use complex structures that may not be reliably processed.

+**Best Practice:** For consistent results, convert Kindle files to EPUB or PDF using [Calibre](https://calibre-ebook.com/) or similar tools before processing with AI Ebook Processor.

+- DRM-protected files cannot be processed.
+- Image-heavy MOBI files may yield little or no text output.
+- EPUB and PDF formats are recommended for best results.

 ## Advanced Usage

 ### Custom Prompts